RishabhRD/450DSA/dynamic_programming/important.md

 Here DP is not the best solution.
 Best solution is O(n) and O(1) space, where we maintain steps we can make, maximum index we can reach and total jumps.

+## 30.cc : Minimum removals to make max - min <= k

+Here (i, j) DP is not sufficient as it is n^2.
+Instead We sort but if we get sorted sequence then we can do better.
+In O(nlogn) we can do binary search for required element.
+It takes O(1) space.
+In O(n) we can use dp to store where the required element was and start from next (as we assume range is sorted).
+It takes O(n) space.